PANDA CORNER

 Hydrating Serums

-• Hyaluronic acid: Draws moisture to skin
+• Hyaluronic acid: Draws moisture to the skin

 • Vitamin E: Nourishes and protects

-• Niacinamide: Strengthens moisture barrier
+• Niacinamide: Strengthens the moisture barrier

 • Ceramides: Repair skin barrier